Initiatives to Address Climate Change

 Scenario of Climate Change Progression

 A scenario in which the average global temperature increases by 4℃ compared to pre-industrial revolution levels (4℃ scenario).
-The risks related to damages and hazards caused by natural disasters, changes in weather conditions, or physical changes such as a rise in sea level, brought about by climate change (physical risks) must be addressed.
+The risks related to direct damages and hazards caused by natural disasters, changes in weather conditions, or rising sea levels, brought about by climate change (physical risks) must be addressed.
 Physical risks consist of the following risks;

 Risks Overview